johnzastrow/phpblog/hugo-export/posts/2008-07-05-greed-is-not-synonymous-with-america.md

 ---
-title: Greed is not synonymous with America
+ #  Greed is not synonymous with America
 categories:
   - Thoughts